Nocturnal42/runmyrobot/COZMO_WIN.md

 ## Note for audio streaming:

-WARNING: Audio does not currently function properly under windows, use this at your own peril.

 To stream audio you will need to have a microphone or webcam with microphone attached to your computer.
 First you need to determine the device name for your microphone.

 c:\ffmpeg\bin\ffmpeg.exe -list_devices true -f dshow -i dummy